 Roger Rabbits Car Toon Spin is returning in March 2023 when Toon Town reopens!
 The classic beloved ride is a really fun experience.
-The dark ride is certainly very zany.
-As you career through the sets and scenes based on the roger rabbit film.
-The unique part of the ride is the cars themselves cad spin around the track independently controlled by the Steering wheel.
+The dark ride is certainly very zany, as you career through the sets and scenes based on the roger rabbit film.
+The unique part of the ride is the cars themselves can spin around the track independently controlled by the Steering wheel.
 This adds a different and fun element to the ride making the whole experience pretty whacky as you would expect from a roger rabbit ride.
-Considering the queues can be really short for this ride it’s a really good bet!

 Mickeys House and Meet Mickey